willkoehler/my_blog/_posts/2014-8-28-vertically-align-content-with-css-using-this-one-weird-trick.md

 I've used many tricks over the years to vertically align content.
 They all have tradeoffs.
 Some add a lot of noise to the CSS.
 Others (like using `display:table-cell`) have side effects.
-I've just recently discovered this trick, but I think it's going to be my solution going forward.
+I've just recently discovered this trick, but I think it's going to be my new go-to solution.
 In terms of compatibility, it works on all modern browsers + IE8.

 Thanks to Chris Coyler for the [idea](http://css-tricks.com/centering-in-the-unknown/) and